l2iterative/gdb0/README.md

 The debugger supports a large number of features that GDB needs.
 It allows GDB to read the ELF file, which is helpful if the symbol tables are present, set software breakpoints, set hardware watchpoints, single-step, and access memory and registers.
+At the same time, one can also sees how many cycles are used, how many pages are loaded or unloaded.

 We have not yet implemented reverse single-step and continue, which would allow GDB to go back in time but add some complexity due to the need to reverting an instruction.

 ## Find a GDB implementation that works for RISC-V